huynhicode/design-system-guide/docs/design-system-guide/building-a-design-system.md

 - Design Language: a set of standards that serves as the single source of truth to guide in the development of products within a brand's umbrella.
 - Component Library: reusable components that can be used to build interfaces and interactions.
-- Style Guide: the design system documentation.
+- Style Guide: the design system documentation - includes context & instructions.

 ### What are some considerations of a design system?